paramt/projects/README.md

 ___

 ### Sanskrit Quotes Calendar
-A simple website that shows a different quote in Sanskrit each day of the month.
+A simple website that shows a different quote in Sanskrit each day of the month

 [Website](https://gq31.gq) |
 [Github](https://github.com/paramt/code-editor)